sammylupt/scottluptowski.com/posts/_posts/2013-12-27-javascript-happy-number-revealing-module.markdown

 }
 ```

 Given our previous result — the array [4,9] — our next step is to square each number in the array, add up the squared values, and return that number.
-This function is solved simply with Underscore's ```_.chain``` method, which lets you chain as many Underscore methods as you want together and then retrieve the result with ```.value()```.
+This function is solved simply with Underscore's ```chain()``` method, which lets you chain as many Underscore methods as you want together and then retrieve the result with ```.value()```.

 ```javascript
 function squareArrayAndSum(number_array) {